Boy, 9, shot in head in Utah drive-by shooting

-KEARNS, Utah (AP) — Utah police say a 9-year-old boy is in critical condition after he was shot in the head during a drive-by shooting.
+SALT LAKE CITY (AP) — A 9-year-old Utah boy was hospitalized Wednesday evening after he was shot in the head in a drive-by shooting, police said.

-Unified Police Detective Ken Hansen says the boy was shot Wednesday afternoon in the town of Kearns, Utah, and was flown about 15 miles away to a Salt Lake City hospital.
+Unified Police Detective Ken Hansen said police the boy was shot Wednesday afternoon while sitting with several other children in the backseat of a car in suburban Salt Lake City.

-Hansen said the boy was in the backseat of an SUV parked on the street near an intersection.
-A Black BMW sedan driving on a cross street fired at least one shot as it passed.
-The bullet went through the SUV’s windshield, hitting the boy.
+Hansen said the car was parked in front of a house in Kearns where the boy or family members lived, not far from an intersection.
+Someone in a black BMW sedan on a cross street fired at least one shot as the car passed.
+The bullet went through the SUV’s windshield, hitting the 9-year-old in the head.
+Hansen said at least two men were in the BMW.

-Hansen says police believe the shooting may be gang-related and someone else was the target.
-Hansen did not have further details, including whether anyone else was nearby.
+The boy was airlifted in critical condition to a Salt Lake City hospital about 15 miles away, where he was expected to be in surgery until late Wednesday night, Hansen said.

 Most Read Stories